LukeNow/EEPROM-programmer/DOCS/README.md

 If you uncomment the device-overlay that disables the onboard eMMC memory, you device will not boot and will have to be boot from an SSD or reinstall your image.
 Be careful and be sure you know what you're doing.

--- CONTACT
+# CONTACT
-Any question or comments can be directed to lukekryger98@gmail.com
+Any question or comments can be directed to lnowakow@eng.ucsd.edu